Gradient Iterated Temporal-Difference Learning: Iterated Temporal-Difference Learning

 The motivation for this novel objective function lies in the fact that this term is included in the upper bound on error propagation for approximate value iteration, published in~\citet{farahmand2011regularization}.
 Given a sequence of functions $Q_0, \hdots, Q_K$, \citet{farahmand2011regularization} derive an upper bound on the distance between the optimal action-value function $Q^*$ and the action-value function $Q^{\pi_K}$, where $\pi_K$ is the greedy policy over the last function $Q_K$ (see Theorem~\hyperref[T:error_propagation]{$3.4$} for a formal statement).
 This upper bound contains the weighted sum of BEs formed by the sequence of functions, i.e., $\sum_{k=1}^K \alpha_k \| \Gamma Q_{k-1} - Q_k \|^2_{2, \nu}$, where the weights $\alpha_k$ are approximated to $1$ in the objective function of i-TD learning, and $\nu$ is the distribution of the collected data.

 We present a schematic representation of i-TD learning in Figure~\ref{F:itd_gitd} (left).
-It considers $K$ online networks $(Q_k)_{k=1}^K$, where each network $Q_k$ is represented by parameters $\theta_k$, and $K$ target networks $(\bar{Q}_k)_{k=0}^{K-1}$, where each network $\bar{Q}_k$ is represented by parameters $\bar{\theta}_k$.
-Similarly to TD learning, each online network $Q_k$ learns from its respective target network $\bar{Q}_{k-1}$.
-Crucially, at every $D$ training step, a chain structure is imposed by synchronizing each target network $\bar{Q}_k$ with its corresponding online network $Q_k$, i.e., $\bar{\theta}_k \gets \theta_k$. $D$ is generally chosen significantly smaller than $T$.
+It considers $K$ online estimators $(Q_k)_{k=1}^K$, where each estimator $Q_k$ is represented by parameters $\theta_k$, and $K$ target estimators $(\bar{Q}_k)_{k=0}^{K-1}$, where each estimator $\bar{Q}_k$ is represented by parameters $\bar{\theta}_k$.
+Similarly to TD learning, each online estimator $Q_k$ learns from its respective target estimator $\bar{Q}_{k-1}$.
+Crucially, at every $D$ training step, a chain structure is imposed by synchronizing each target estimator $\bar{Q}_k$ with its corresponding online estimator $Q_k$, i.e., $\bar{\theta}_k \gets \theta_k$. $D$ is generally chosen significantly smaller than $T$.

-Since the number of Bellman iterations learned over the course of a training is generally too large to store all $Q$-networks in memory, $K$ is set to a reasonable value ($\approx 5$), and at every $T$ training steps, each network parameter $\theta_k$ is updated to the following one $\theta_{k+1}$ so that the following Bellman iterations are considered.
-The same is done for each target parameter, thereby leading to learning the following Bellman iterations.
+Since the number of Bellman iterations learned over the course of a training is generally too large to store all $Q$-estimators in memory, $K$ is set to a reasonable value ($\approx 5$), and at every $T$ training steps, each estimator parameter $\theta_k$ is updated to the following one $\theta_{k+1}$ so that the following Bellman iterations are considered.
+The same is done for each target parameter $\bar{\theta}_k, k \in \{0, K-1\}$, thereby leading to learning the following Bellman iterations.
 This step has a similar effect to the target update in TD learning.
 In fact, when $K=1$, iterated TD learning reduces to TD learning.

-The major limitation of i-TD learning is that each target network $\bar{Q}_k$ is constantly out of synchronization with its corresponding online network $Q_k$, which is the true moving target, as highlighted by the dashed brown curves in Figure~\ref{F:itd_gitd}.
-While this problem can be reduced by frequently updating each target network to its corresponding online network, it still persists even when this update is performed after each gradient step, i.e., $D=1$.
-This is because the target networks are frozen during semi-gradient updates.
-As a result, i-TD learning minimizes the sum of BEs only under certain conditions (see Proposition~$4.1$ in \citet{vincentiterated}), which the algorithm does not control. i-TD learning can even lead to a diverging sum of BEs, as we show in Section~\ref{S:controlled_mdps}.
+The major limitation of i-TD learning is that each target estimator $\bar{Q}_k$ is constantly out of synchronization with its corresponding online estimator $Q_k$, which is the true moving target, as highlighted by the dashed brown curves in Figure~\ref{F:itd_gitd}.
+While this problem can be reduced by frequently updating each target estimator to its corresponding online estimator, it still persists even when this update is performed after each gradient step, i.e., $D=1$.
+This is because the target estimators are frozen during semi-gradient updates.
+As a result, i-TD learning minimizes the sum of BEs only under certain conditions (see Proposition~$4.1$ in \citet{vincentiterated}), which are not under the algorithm's control. i-TD learning can even lead to a diverging sum of BEs, as we show in Section~\ref{S:controlled_mdps}.